nvinayshetty/StateArts/README.md

 <H3>State and Arts</H3>
 <img src="https://github.com/nvinayshetty/StateArts/blob/master/gifs/stateart.gif" width="1000" height="600" />

-FAQ:
+FAQ:</br>

+1.How can I help?

+* Keep the  :star: shining and spirit high: Add your review and ratings at [Intellij plugin repository](https://plugins.jetbrains.com/plugin/12193-state-art)
+* Submit PR
+* Crete feature requests/ report issues

-1. How to make sure graphviz is properly installed?</br>
+2. How to make sure graphviz is properly installed?</br>
 Run `dot -V` from your termninal you should see some output which looks similar to this</br>
 `dot - graphviz version 2.40.1 (20161225.0304)`